chasinggreg/DE_Roadmap/Roadmap to become an Azure Data Engineer.md

    W3 School link: https://www.w3schools.com/python/
    Practice is the Key- if you are an absolute beginner spend 15 days to learn Python.

-## Stage 2: Data Warehouse Concepts
+## Stage 2: Data Warehouse and Data Modeling Concepts

 ### WHY DATA WAREHOUSE?